amirr0r/notes/Linux/memo.md

 ## Kernel

+`uname -r` to see what kernel version you have on your system.
+> The `uname` command prints system information, the `-r` command will print out all of the kernel release version.
 ### Syscalls

 You can actually view the system calls that a process makes with the `strace` command (very useful for debugging how a program executed).